Creating a level playing field

 - The Recommendation on Bribery and Officially Supported Export Credits establishes the framework for preventing and combating corruption.

 - Sustainable Lending: In the past, many low-income countries benefited from a debt relief through one of the multilateral initiatives.
 For the Heavily Indebted Poor Countries (HIPC) these initiatives, in particular the activities at the G8 Summit at Cologne in 1999, were an important step.
-Since then, the International Monetary Fund (IMF) and the World Bank have been careful to prevent renewed over-indebtedness and to promote sustainable development in these countries.
-The state export credit agencies in the OECD member states support the IMF and the World Bank in its efforts by means of introducing appropriate guidelines for the provision of export credits guaranties.
+Since then, the International Monetary Fund (IMF) and the World Bank have sought to prevent renewed over-indebtedness and to promote sustainable development in these countries.
+The state export credit agencies in the OECD member states support the IMF and the World Bank in their efforts by means of introducing appropriate guidelines for the provision of export credits guaranties.

 International Working Group

-- These days German exporter increasingly compete with companies from countries such as Brazil, Russia, India, China or South Africa, which are not bound by the rules and regulations of the OECD.
+These days German exporters increasingly compete with companies from countries such as Brazil, Russia, India, China or South Africa, which are not bound by the rules and regulations of the OECD.
 In order to restore a level playing field for all market participants worldwide, an International Working Group (IWG) was set up in 2012, whose members include, in addition to the EU, all other OECD countries as well as, among others, Brazil, China, India, Malaysia, Russia and South Africa.
 The objective of the IWG is to develop new global standards for officially supported export credits.
 We regularly report on any concrete progress made in our Annual Report.